EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 You inflate yourself with air to intimidate or bully others.
 (Expend one box per use.)
 Slots: [ ]-[ ]-[ ]-[ ]

-### Full of Hot Air
-You inflate yourself with mild heat, to become lighter than air - you don't set off pressure-plates, can float on the wind, and climb easily.
-(Expend one box per use.)
-Slots: [ ]-[ ]-[ ]

 ### Soothing Sweetness
 You offer a chunk of yourself to restore four slots of another person's ability.